Worked 48 years at Ingersley Vale Bleach Works

 JOSEPH STEWART was born in Chorley, Lancashire, in 1853, the youngest of nine children.
 His father was James Stewart (1807-1865) and mother Ann Whittle (1806-1864) (pictured right, click on photo to enlarge).
 Ann was born in Wheelton, Lancashire.

-In 1880 he married Francis ‘Fanny’ Merinda Audley (1862 – 1942) from Newcastle-under-Lyme and they moved with Joseph’s job (Calico Printing company) to Bollington where he worked at Ingersley Vale Bleach works for A.J King.
+In 1880 he married Frances ‘Fanny’ Merinda Audley (1862 – 1942) from Newcastle-under-Lyme and they moved with Joseph’s job (Calico Printing company) to Bollington where he worked at Ingersley Vale Bleach works for A.J King.
 At first he lived in High Street with Fanny then Church Street and eventually settled for many decades in Rock Cottage on Beeston Mount where they raised their nine surviving children (two died young).
 Then sadly losing two sons, Gordon and Hedley, in WW1.

-He was one of the founder members of the Bollington and Knutsford Conservative Party and was made an honorary life member.
+Joseph was one of the founder members of the Bollington and Knutsford Conservative Party and was made an honorary life member.
 He was exceedingly well read and could talk on almost any subject.

 Here is a picture of the Stewart family, with Joseph at the centre, together with his wife Fanny, and their children Hedley, William, Robert, Donald, Connie, Doris, Beattie, Gordon and Norman, taken in about 1905.
 They are sitting on the steps of their home, Rock Cottage, on Beeston Mount.
 There are separate pages for Donald, Gordon and Hedley, and the other siblings.